nelsonchaves/programming-bible/PostgreSQL/postgres_cli.md

 #### Altering Tables

-To drop a column from a table:

 ```ruby
 # Drop a column from a table
 alter table <table-name> drop column <column_name>;
 ```

-To drop a table:

 ```ruby
 # Drop a table